larryv/vimfiles/README.markdown

 is probably accommodating a [lack of `+eval`][14] (outside of plugins, which are not used at all in that case).

+-   Use `silent!` to run most commands that don't need `+eval`, do have other requirements, and fail loudly if those are not met.

+    ```vim
+    silent! set formatoptions+=j        " Needs patch 7.3.541.
+    silent! set guifont=Consolas:h12    " Needs the font to be available
+    ```

 -   Establish portable defaults first, then override them later if desired.
 This can be an adequate `+eval`-less replacement for `if`/`else` or `try`/`catch`, as long as the overriding code fails